ege0zcan/CS315-Bilkent/SpeakingLanguage++/README.md

 # SpeakingLanguage
-Logical operation language designed using yacc and lex for CS-315 Programming languages course
+Logical operation language designed using yacc and lex for CS-315 Programming Languages course

  Write "make" in the terminal to generate the parser.